 Store for up to 3 days: Keep the flan tightly covered and in the refrigerator.

-When you’re finished, why not give your Instant Pot a deep clean.
+When you’re finished, why not give your Instant Pot a deep clean with this guide.

 - ½ cup Carmel Sauce